edinburgh-napier/set09121/lectures/lecture17.md

 # Un-Installers

-Make sure they work, and are added to windows correctly.
+Make sure they work, and are added to Windows correctly.

 ---